javascript-tutorial/en.javascript.info/1-js/02-first-steps/14-function-basics/article.md

 alert( userName ); // *!*Bob*/!*, the value was modified by the function
 ```

 The outer variable is only used if there's no local one.
-So an occasional modification may happen if we forget `let`.

 If a same-named variable is declared inside the function then it *shadows* the outer one.
 For instance, in the code below the function uses the local `userName`.
 The outer one is ignored: